 “Your circadian rhythm’s built into every cell.
 So if you’re not keeping a regular schedule in your life, you actually throw your cellular body clocks off.”

 For example, I decided to start turning in at 9:20 every night and wake up at 5:20 a.m.—my thought being that even if I snoozed, I’d still be able to start my mornings by 5:30.
 (I also stopped drinking alcohol and coffee after 7 p.m. and no longer took my phone or my laptop with me when I crawled between my sheets—all of which have been shown to disrupt sleep patterns.)

 Dr. Harris says all these steps fall under the category of sleep hygiene, which is part of something bigger called cognitive behavioral therapy for insomnia or CBT-I, a holistic approach to treating sleep disorders that’s actually more effective than the taking medication in the long run.
 “It’s just easier to take a pill,” she explains.

 And while the only thing you have to worry about becoming addicted to with this method is an uninterrupted REM cycle, “cleaning up your sleep hygiene alone might not be enough to cure chronic insomnia,” Dr. Harris cautions—in which case it’s best to seek out professional help.
 But by just keeping a set schedule, your body should know around when to fall asleep and when to wake up everyday.

 My insomnia went away about three weeks after I cleaned up my sleep hygiene.
-It’s been almost a year since I went from tossing and turning every night to getting a solid eight hours of shut eye—and both my circadian tempo (and morning dance breaks) are now fully back in rhythm.
+It’s been almost two years since I went from tossing and turning every night to getting a solid eight hours of shut eye—and both my circadian tempo (and morning dance breaks) are now fully back in rhythm.